 Alternatively The White Company’s candles are British made and generally good quality.
 Fragrance is obviously a very personal thing and I wasn’t very keen on their Autumn version because it was too sweet.
-However for me, their Winter fragrance epitomises Christmas and this year’s limited edition mercury vessels are lovely and would be easy to reuse afterwards – just add a succulent and you have a whole new centrepiece.
+However for me, their Winter fragrance epitomises Christmas, just add a succulent and you have a whole new centrepiece.

 Fragrance will always disperse better when it is warmed which is why candles give better fragrance than diffusers.
 I scent the whole house using oils and burners because it is much more cost effective.
-I simply buy a bottle of the Winter oil…
+I simply buy a bottle of the Seychelles fragrance oil…

 …and mix a few drops with water in one of these simple oil burners using a tea light to diffuse the fragrance.

 A small bottle of oil will fragrance your whole house during the weeks around Christmas, even if you’re using 5 or 6 burners like I do.
 I wrote a lot more about buying and using fragranced candles here.